 Integrated care in the community, for the community

-Delivered through six localities, the model is underpinned by the core principals of the new Ten Year Plan for the NHS and a commitment to developing a neighbourhood health service to deliver high quality community-based alternatives to acute hospital services.
+Planned for delivery through six localities, the model — which deploys real time data intelligence to health and care teams — is underpinned by the core principles of the new Ten Year Plan for the NHS and a commitment to developing a neighbourhood health service to deliver high quality community-based alternatives to acute hospital services

 Now, plans have been announced to open a further five neighbourhood hubs across Birmingham and Solihull in 2025, preventing many more unnecessary hospital admissions and reducing inpatient stays.